Conflict Resolution & Mediation

 Mediation

-Mediation is a structured form of conflict resolution where a neutral third party (the mediator) helps disputing parties communicate and reach a voluntary agreement.
+Mediation is a structured form of conflict and dispute resolution where a neutral third party (the mediator) helps disputing parties communicate and reach a voluntary agreement.
 The mediator does not take sides but facilitates discussion to help:

 • Clarify issues and misunderstandings